joshdk/retry/README.md

 ### Limit overall time

 The `-max-time` flag limits the maximum total time that `retry` will run for.
+A value of 0 allows unlimited time.

 > GET `https://example.com` repeatedly, but stop running after a total of 60 seconds.
 >